 SFBC conservation guidelines and the NSS guide to responsible caving, linked below, go into far more detail on caving standards.
 Because caving can often involve traveling in passages that would be damaged by heavy visitation, locations are treated with some sensitivity in the US.
 Thus, you might often find it hard to know exactly where the cave is when signing up for a beginner trip.
 That is relatively typical – the trip leader may share more information about access and what is allowed with photos at the start of the trip.

-Generally speaking, there are two types of cave trips: vertical and horizontal.
+- Horizontal cave trips.
 For your very first cave, horizontal caves are more accessible.
-Check out the SFBC horizontal caving gear recommendations [TODO] to know what to bring.
+Check out the SFBC horizontal caving gear recommendations to know what to bring.

 Hope to see you in a cave soon!